proatgram/Obsidian-Vault-Backup/Server.md

  - GitLab (and their respective CI/CD runners)
  - PasteBin software
- - Drag n Drop file share
+ - Drag and Drop file share
  - EMail
  - Quite possibly a personal blog, maybe
  - Custom Matrix instance
- - Game servers (Interested in Modded Minecraft, but some mods, like IG Voice Chat require more ports than what playit.gg can offer)
+ - Game servers (Interested in Modded Minecraft, but some mods, like IG Voice Chat require more ports than what playit.gg can offer which is what I previously used for this)
  - Password Manager
  - Possibly some Software Development tools
  - URL Shortener